Omega-Numworks/Omega-Guide/_pages/en_US/how-does-it-work.md

 The process in the guide is now easy to understand:
 - on n0100 we just start in recovery mode then erase the internal flash
-- on n0110 we erase the internal flash and unlock re-enable the recovery mode to install whatever we want on both flashs
+- on n0110 we erase the internal flash, unlock and re-enable the recovery mode to install whatever we want on both flashs

 ### 7 - Why n0120 can't be unlocked ?